 Because each individual and family presents unique circumstances, personalized attention is given by our skilled attorneys to assess your circumstances and formulate a plan and course of action uniquely tailored for you.

-A Last Will and Testament is one component of the Estate Plan the lawyers at Giannasca & Shook will prepare for you.
+A Last Will and Testament is one component of the Estate Plan that the Westchester lawyers at Giannasca & Shook will prepare for you.

 Having a properly drafted Last Will and Testament is one of the most basic devices of Estate Planning.
 Through a will you can determine how your assets will be distributed after your death and who will be responsible for carrying out your wishes (the Executor or Executrix).
 In the case of younger families a will can also address how any minor children will be cared for and who their legal guardian(s) will be.
 For a married couple a will can set forth what will happen if one spouse dies before the other, or if they should die at the same time.
 In more advanced planning, a will can direct that certain assets be placed in a trust for the benefit of designated beneficiaries and who the trustee(s) of the trust wills be.